chrisbodger/veincam2019/meeting-minutes/week-2/Saturday Week 2 9-2-19.md

 * Software
   * Optimise language selection.
 Identify better languages including, but not limited to, C or C++.
 Language must be computationally saving.
   * Requirement or lack thereof of comprehensive OpenCV incorporation.
+  * Hardware improvement: See if there’s a better platform than raspberry pi.
+Should we stick with 0 or go back.
+  * Software improvement: See if theres a better language – maybe C or C++.
+Computational saving.
+Only a small component of OpenCV is required – find a way to not have to load the entire library.
+  * Currently approximately 1.5 minutes for start-up -Set wifi, Flask server, Open cv, Intiating leds.
+Reduced said start-up time.

+---

+## Actionables
+* Chris to:
+  * Finalise ConOps
+* Josh to:
+  * Continue research into hardware requirements
+* Alex O to:
+  *
+* Tom to:
+  * Develop Requirements document ready for Audit week
+* Patrick to:
+  * Understanding of code and its Operation
+  * Streamline the OpenCV package to be lighter
+* Alex B to:
+  * Understanding of code and its Operation
+  * Streamline the OpenCV package to be lighter
+* All:
+  *